Helenium campestre

-Helenium campestre is a North American perennial plant in the sunflower family, commonly known as oldfield sneezeweed.
+Helenium campestre is a North American perennial plant in the sunflower family, commonly known as oldfield sneezeweed or arkansas sneezeweed.
 It is native to the southeastern United States, in Arkansas and northwestern Louisiana.

+Description

-Helenium campestre is an perennial herb up to 100 cm (40 inches) tall.
+Helenium campestre is a perennial herb up to 100 cm (40 inches) tall.
 One plant can produce as many as 20 flower heads, in branching arrays.
 The head is spherical or egg-shaped, with sometimes as many as 700 disc florets, each floret yellow near the base but purple or brown towards the tip.
 There are also 9-15 yellow ray florets.
 The species grows in ditches, fields, and streambanks.

+Similar species

+The plant is often misidentified as Southern Sneezeweed (Helenium flexuosum) but it can be identified by the number of lobes on the disk florets.
+H. Campestre has 5 lobes, while H. flexusom has 4.
+The flowers on H. campestre are larger and droop more.

+Distribution

+This species has a very limited distribution, occurring only in Arkansas and Louisiana.
+Within Louisiana, it has been documented in Bossier Parish and Webster Parish.